Ford EcoSport review

 The Ford Ecosport comes as part of a run of small SUVs - the Nissan Juke led the way for this new type of car, with a blend of funky style, low running costs and supermini space.
 The Renault Captur and Peugeot 2008 have joined the battle and now, at last, Ford has entered the fray with the new Ford EcoSport.

 The Ecosport is part of Ford’s global One Ford philosophy: developed primarily for the South American market, but tweaked for global appeal and with UK cars built in India.
 It’s based on Ford Fiesta underpinnings featuring the excellent 1.0-litre Ecoboost engine, but sadly it lacks the charm of the Fiesta.
-Sure, it drives well, but awkward styling, compromised practicality, not especially good economy and poor quality let the Ecosport down badly.
+Awkward styling, compromised practicality, not especially good economy and poor quality let the Ecosport down badly.

 Our choice: EcoSport Titanium 1.5 diesel